splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 * Repeat the steps described in this section for each one of the projects.

-* Follow the instructions in GCP's :new-page:`Overview of viewing metrics for multiple projects <https://cloud.google.com/monitoring/settings>` to attach monitored projects to the one you've already configured.
+* Follow the instructions in GC :new-page:`Overview of viewing metrics for multiple projects <https://cloud.google.com/monitoring/settings>` to attach monitored projects to the one you've already configured.

 .. _gcp-three: